extraordy/rh-sso-docs/Administration.md

 ```

 ##### Code Annotations:
-From the application point of view, an EJB that must use the Keycloak
+From the application point of view, an EJB that should use the Keycloak
 Security Domain must embed the `@SecurityDomain("keycloak")` annotation:

 ```